 He went on to add, “I’ve never had that experience before making a movie.
 I have to say, I really love working with Zack, and I really love the stuff we’ve done with Joss.”

-Though Synder is retaining his director’s credit for the film, Whedon has now spent months on post-production and reshoots.
+Though Synder is retaining his director’s credit for the film, Whedon spent months on post-production and reshoots.
 We won’t be shocked if the final cut of Justice League is drastically different from Synder’s original vision.
+Following the film’s release, it’s been revealed that Snyder is cutting ties with the DCEU.

 Superhero flicks are known for their massive explosive battles.
 Some of the best moments in these big budget flicks happen when our favorite characters come to blows with the villain or antagonist that has been making their lives difficult.